1EdTech/openbadges-specification/ob_v3p0/serialization.md

 - Numeric values representable as [[IEEE-754]] MUST be represented as a Number type.
 - Boolean values MUST be represented as a Boolean type.
-- Sequence values MUST be represented as an Array type.
+- Sequence values MUST be represented as an Array type, NOT as a single value.
-- Unordered sets of values MUST be represented as an Array type.
+- Unordered sets (i.e. `0..*` and `1..*` multiplicities) of values MUST be represented as an Array type, NOT as a single value.
-- Sets of properties MUST be represented as an Object type.
+- Sets of properties MUST be represented as an Object type, NOT as a URI.
 - Other values MUST be represented as a String type.

-When serializing the JSON, these rules MUST be followed:

-- Properties defined as a single value in the Data Model MUST be represented as a single value, not a JSON Array.
-- Properties defined as an Array MUST be represented as a JSON Array, NOT as a single value.
-- Properties defined as a Class and not a Primitive or Derived Type MUST be represented as an JSON Object, NOT as a URI.
-- Properties that have a null value or empty value MUST be ommitted from the serialized JSON.
+- Null values and empty arrays MUST be ommitted from the serialized JSON.
 This includes empty Arrays.

 ### JSON-LD